Podroll

 Independent / Radiotopia

 First-person account that's very relatable to me as a cusp baby/zillenial.
 Hosted by Megan Tan, exploring the anxieties and aspirations of millennial life through intimate audio diary entries.
-Not active anymore, but the archives capture a particular generational moment.
+Not active anymore, but the archive captures the generational moment.

 Symptomatic